jin-s13/MMPD-Dataset/README.md

 [PEDRo](https://github.com/SSIGPRO/PEDRo-Event-Based-Dataset),
 [FLIR](https://adas-dataset-v2.flirconservator.com/#downloadguide),
 [EventPed](XXX),
-In order to use MMPD, please download images from the original datasets first, then reorganize the data and use our provided [annotation files Google Drive](https://drive.google.com/file/d/1ly5j181GMpP9Rkx0weFamh7CqElL9FXh/view?usp=sharing) or [annotation files BaiDu Yun(Code: mmpd)](https://pan.baidu.com/s/1O4Hm44eBvwMflqizLlGUrQ) for training and testing.
+In order to use MMPD, please download images from the original dataset websites first, then reorganize the data and use our provided [annotation files Google Drive](https://drive.google.com/file/d/1ly5j181GMpP9Rkx0weFamh7CqElL9FXh/view?usp=sharing) or [annotation files BaiDu Yun (Code: mmpd)](https://pan.baidu.com/s/1O4Hm44eBvwMflqizLlGUrQ) for training and testing.

 After preparing images and annotations, the project should look like this: